physicsturtle/physicsturtle_old/math/calculus-III/Unit1/lessonG.md

 ### Equation Form of a Line

 I personally don't like this way of defining a line.
 I find it opaque and cumbersome.
 Nonetheless, we should know what it is and how to work with it.
+The equation form of a line is actually *two* equations.
+In particular, the equations of two planes.

 <button onclick="myFunction('answer')" class="answerButton">Show Answer</button>